-Sauron was created by J. R. R. Tolkien for the novels The Hobbit, The Lord Of The Rings and The Silmarillion.
+Sauron was created by J. R. R. Tolkien for the novels Lord of the Rings and The Silmarillion.

 Major Story Arcs

 Sauron was the greatest of the Maiar, who were lesser angelic spirits.
 He once served the Valar of creation and artifice in the earliest days of the First Age of the sun, he was soon corrupted by Morgoth, then known as Melkor, who was one of the Greatest of the Valar, the greater Angelic spirits.
 Throughout the first age he aided Melkor as his lieutenant and as the Greatest General of his Armies.
 He helped his Dark Master to create Orcs and Trolls and other despicable creatures in the great pits of Utumno.
 During the Second Age he took part in several of his master's conquests for power, however was stopped along with Melkor following the loss of the Silmaril Jewels and the War of Wrath after which Melkor's armies were utterly destroyed and all his bases were destroyed.

 Following this, he attempted to continue his campaign in Middle-Earth when he was defeated and brought to his knees by the Númenóreans and was brought alone to the island of Númenor.
 Here he managed to collapse the proud men by convincing them that they didn't need the Valar and that they should be in charge.
 This insolent act incurred the full wrath of Ilúvatar and he destroyed the island, allowing only a small boat of the faithful to reach Middle Earth, and hence banned Man from returning to the Undying Lands.
 Following this destruction it took Sauron's spirit many years to eventually return into a physical form.